Continuous Spin Fractionation

 Functional principle of CSF.
 The feed (FD) is pressed through a spinning nozzle into the extracting agent.
 The threads of the viscous polymer solution break up into tiny droplets.
-The better soluble macromolecules can be easily extracted because of the short distance of transport.
-The droplets, freed from the low molecular weight material, contain the gel fraction (GL) whereas the continuous phase comprises the sol fraction (SL).
-The insets show the respective differential molecular weight distributions.
+The better soluble macromolecule can be easily extracted because of the short distance of transport.
+The droplets, freed from the low molecular weight material, contain the gel fraction (GL) whereas the continuos phase comprises the sol fraction (SL).
+The insets show the respective differential molecular weight distriubtions.
 Also indicated (identical scale) is the dimension of a typical droplet in a conventional extraction experiments.

 A schema of a typical CSF setup is shown in the next figure.